 Inject response headers

-The following example walks you through how to use an Inja template to extract a value from a request header and to add this value as a header to your responses.
+Use an Inja template to extract a value from a request header and add it as a header to your responses.

 Before you begin